helipoc/marketplace/README.md

 * Search for an item
 * Paginate Items upon date
 * REMOVE/ADD items on your cart
-* Checkout *Dummy Checkout with dummy balance* No paypal/Stripe payement gateway (maybe later)
+* Checkout *Dummy Checkout with dummy balance* No paypal/Stripe payement gateway